brunoflores/harper-foundations/README.md

 To prove that some property $\mathit{P(a)}$ holds for all ASTs
 $\mathit{a}$ of a given sort, it is enough to consider all the ways in which
 $\mathit{a}$ can be generated and show that the property holds in each case under the assumption that it holds for its constituent ASTs (if any).
+It exhausts all possibilities for the formation of $\mathit{a}$.